Create Schematics

 At latest when you’re finished with the schematics, you should check if there are no critical ERC messages.
 The ERC does not need to be triggered since it is automatically updated.

-Click on ? to get some more information about a message.
-If you’re sure a message is not relevant, you could approve it with but usually warnings/errors should be fixed instead of approved.
+Click on a message to get more information about it and to see its location (if available) in the schematics.
+If you’re sure a message is not relevant, you could approve it with the eye symbol next to them, but usually warnings/errors should be fixed instead of approved.